 MCAD CAMPUS PLAN + STUDENT HOUSING

-An opportunity to model a new, more radically accessible college environment; one that can accommodate a growing and increasingly diverse student population.
+A future-focused vision plan transforming an urban campus into a radically accessible college environment that can accommodate a growing and diverse student population.

 Minneapolis, Minnesota